Indo-Australian plate

-The Indo-Australian Plate is a major tectonic plate that includes the continent of Australia and the surrounding ocean and extends northwest to include the Indian subcontinent and the adjacent waters.
-It was formed by the fusion of the Indian and the Australian plates approximately 43 million years ago.
+The Indo-Australian plate is or was a major tectonic plate.
+It is in the process of separation into two or three plates, and may be currently separated into more than one plate.
+It contains the continent of Australia, its surrounding ocean and extends north-west to include the Indian subcontinent and the adjacent waters.

+Formation

+It was formed by the fusion of the then Indian and the then Australian plates approximately 43 million years ago.
 The fusion happened when the mid-ocean ridge in the Indian Ocean, which separated the two plates, ceased spreading.

 Regions

-India, Australia, New Guinea, Tasmania, New Zealand, and New Caledonia are all fragments of the ancient supercontinent of Gondwana.
+Australia-New Guinea (Mainland Australia, New Guinea, and Tasmania), the Indian subcontinent, and Zealandia (New Caledonia, New Zealand, and Norfolk Island) are all fragments of the ancient supercontinent of Gondwana.
 As the ocean floor broke apart, these land masses fragmented from one another, and for a time these centers were thought to be dormant and fused into a single plate.
-However, research in the early 21st century indicates plate separation of the Indo-Australian Plate may have already occurred.
+However, research in the early 21st century indicates plate separation of the Indo-Australian plate may have already occurred.

 Characteristics

 The eastern side of the plate is the convergent boundary with the Pacific plate.
 The Pacific plate sinks below the Australian plate and forms the Kermadec Trench and the island arcs of Tonga and Kermadec.
-New Zealand is situated along the southeastern boundary of the plate, which with New Caledonia make up the southern and northern ends of the ancient landmass of Zealandia, which separated from Australia 85 million years ago.
+New Zealand is situated along the southeastern boundary of the plate, which with New Caledonia makes up the southern and northern ends of the ancient landmass of Zealandia, which separated from Australia 85 million years ago.
 The central part of Zealandia sank under the sea.

 The southern margin of the plate forms a divergent boundary with the Antarctic plate.
 The western side is subdivided by the Indian plate that borders the Arabian plate to the north and the African plate to the south.
-The northern margin of the Hindustani plate forms a convergent boundary with the Eurasian plate, which constitutes the active orogenic process of the Himalayas and the Hindukush mountains.
+The northern margin of the Indian plate forms a convergent boundary with the Eurasian plate, which constitutes the active orogenic process of the Himalayas and the Hindukush mountains.

-The northeast side of the Australian plate forms a subduction boundary with the Eurasian plate in the Indian Ocean and between the borders of Bangladesh and Burma, and to the southwest of the Indonesian islands of Sumatra and Borneo.
+The northeast side of the Australian plate forms a subduction boundary with the Eurasian plate in the Indian Ocean between the borders of Bangladesh and Burma and to the southwest of the Indonesian islands of Sumatra and Borneo.
+Along the northern Ninety East Ridge under the Indian Ocean there appears to be a weakness zone where the Indian and Australian plates are going different ways.
 The subsidence boundary through Indonesia is reflected in the Wallace line.